awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig-blockdev-template.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 ## See Also<a name="aws-properties-as-launchconfig-blockdev-template--seealso"></a>
++ [Using Encryption with EBS\-Backed AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIEncryption.html) in the *Amazon EC2 User Guide for Linux Instances*
 + [Required CMK Key Policy for Use with Encrypted Volumes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/key-policy-requirements-EBS-encryption.html) in the *Amazon EC2 Auto Scaling User Guide*